The Allam-Fetvedt Cycle and NET Power

 No Water Use

-The Allam-Fetvedt Cycle can be applied to a variety of fuels and fuel sources – including natural gas, coal, biomass, and solar – and integrates with many industrial process.
+The Allam-Fetvedt Cycle can be applied to a variety of fuels and fuel sources – including natural gas, biomass, and solar – and integrates with many industrial process.